Rule of the Master: History

 The Rule of the Master was written two or three decades before Benedict of Nursia's the Rule of Saint Benedict.
-Unlike the Rules of Pachomius which are a collection of regulations, instructions, and prohibitions concerning the life of the community, the Rule of the Master contains precise regulations but also a theological and spiritual reflection showing the reason for the regulations.
+Unlike the Rules of Pachomius, which are a collection of regulations, instructions, and prohibitions concerning the life of the community, the Rule of the Master contains precise regulations but also a theological and spiritual reflection showing the reason for the regulations.
 The Rule of the Master consisted of an introduction followed by ninety-five chapters.
 Over twenty chapters are devoted to the Divine Office.

-The four-part introduction comprises a prologue, the parable of the spring, the commentary on the Lord's Prayer and the commentary on the Psalms.
+The four-part introduction comprises a prologue, the parable of the spring, a commentary on the Lord's Prayer and the commentary on the Psalms.
 The format follows the literary convention of a series of questions.
 The first part, through Chapter 10, discusses spiritual doctrine, the latter portion, monastic discipline.